 1st or 2nd class honours degree.

-Students with other qualifications may be admitted to the course via non-standard entry procedures.
+Students with other qualifications may be admitted to the course.
+Please contact the Enquiry Centre for further details.

 Applicants for the MBA (Leadership and Sustainability) must have the following; either: (minimum entry qualifications)